Iterative Contact-resolving Hybrid Methods for Multiscale Contact Mechanics: Numerical experiments

-Table~\ref{Relative errors for nearly incompressible material} reveals that the relative errors for both stress and displacement fields uniformly converge to approximately 0.01 after a number of iterations, thereby confirming the locking robustness of the mixed FEM approach.
-The robustness of the CEM-GMsFEM‐combined method is similarly verified in Tables \ref{Relative errors for nearly incompressible material $E_1/E_2=0.0001$}–\ref{Relative errors for nearly incompressible material $E_1/E_2=1$}, where both stress and displacement relative errors attain 0.01 under $osly=4$ for all cases.
+Table~\ref{Relative errors for nearly incompressible material} reveals that the relative errors for both stress and displacement fields uniformly converge to approximately the $10^{-4}$ level (specifically, between 0.0001 and 0.0009) after a number of iterations, thereby confirming the locking robustness of the mixed FEM approach.
+The robustness of the CEM–GMsFEM‐combined method is further confirmed by Tables~\ref{Relative errors for nearly incompressible material $E_1/E_2=0.0001$}–\ref{Relative errors for nearly incompressible material $E_1/E_2=1$}, where both stress and displacement relative errors reach the $10^{-4}$ level if $osly$ increases to 5.